Split-brain: Patient JW

 Turk et al. (2002) tested hemispheric differences in JW's recognition of himself and of familiar faces.
 They used faces that were composites of JW's face and Dr. Michael Gazzaniga's face.
 Composites ranged from 100% JW, through 50% JW and 50% Gazzaniga, to 100% Gazzaniga.
 JW pressed keys to say whether a presented face looked like him or Gazzaniga.
-Turk et al.concluded there are cortical networks in the left hemisphere that play an important role in self-recognition.
+Turk et al. concluded there are cortical networks in the left hemisphere that play an important role in self-recognition.

 Patient VP

 Patient VP is a woman who underwent a two-stage callosotomy in 1979 at the age of 27.
-Although the callosotomy was reported to be complete, follow-up MRI in 1984 revealed spared fibers in the rostrum and splenium.
+Although the callosotomy was reported to be complete, a follow-up MRI in 1984 revealed spared fibers in the rostrum and splenium.
 The spared rostral fibers constituted approximately 1.8% of the total cross-sectional area of the corpus callosum and the spared splenial fibers constituted approximately 1% of the area.
 VP's postsurgery intelligence and memory quotients were within normal limits.

 One of the experiments involving VP attempted to investigate systematically the types of visual information that could be transferred via VP's spared splenial fibers.
-The first experiment was designed to assess VP's ability to make between-field perceptual judgements about simultaneously presented pairs of stimuli.
+The first experiment was designed to assess VP's ability to make between-field perceptual judgments about simultaneously presented pairs of stimuli.
 The stimuli were presented in varying positions with respect to the horizontal and vertical midline with VP's vision fixated on a central crosshair.
-The judgements were based on differences in colour, shape or size.
+The judgments were based on differences in color, shape or size.
 The testing procedure was the same for all three types of stimuli; after presentation of each pair, VP verbally responded "yes" if the two items in the pair were identical and "no" if they were not.
-The results show that there was no perceptual transfer for colour, size or shape with binomial tests showing that VP's accuracy was not greater than chance.
+The results show that there was no perceptual transfer for color, size or shape with binomial tests showing that VP's accuracy was not greater than chance.